Daliloup/CDataframe_SANCHEZ_BENHAMED-AUBRY/README.md

 The double linked lists are made with the structure *lnode_*

-The idea is first to make the basic functionalities, for simply manipulations of the dataframe : adding an element to a column, etc... but also to add more advanced tools, such as sorting functions, etc..
+The idea is first to make the basic functionalities, for simple manipulations of the dataframe : adding an element to a column, etc... but also to add more advanced tools, such as sorting functions, etc..